Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Step 1: Contract Deployment
-Choose one of the variant Non-Liquid/Liquid staking contract to deploy:
+Choose which variant of the staking contract to deploy:

 ### Deploying **NonLiquidDelegation** Contract